Outpatient Mental Health Treatment in Denver

 Some clients also engage in harm-reduction–based substance use support, including care related to chemsex.
 Somatic and holistic practices may be part of treatment when they support nervous system regulation and emotional processing.

-Not every client uses every service.
+Not every client utilizes every service.
 Care is tailored, not assigned.

 Gender-Affirming Mental Health Care